Test your integration

 - Authentication: Does your app account successfully connect?
 Zapier will show any testing accounts you already added, but try adding a new account here for a complete test.

 - Connection Label: Does Zapier show a detailed connection label on the new account, with the info you set when building your integration?

 - Trigger and Action List: Do you see every trigger and action step, respectively, that you added to your integration?
-Are the ones you marked as Important shown above the fold?
 Are each trigger and action’s name and description accurate and grammatically correct?

 - Fields: Do triggers and actions show the fields you expect?
 Are their names and labels accurate and grammatically correct?
 Do any links or formatting in descriptions work correctly?
 Do drop-down fields or those with multiple selectors work correctly?